ci-companeros/lazydog/STARTUP-README.md

 ### Backend

-- Node.js with Express for handling user authentication and resource submissions.
+- Node.js with Express for handling user authentication and resource submissions

-or Django REST Framework.  [jaqi]
+- TBD!  or Django REST Framework.  [jk]

 - PostgreSQL for the database (storing users, resources, comments etc.).